 Graphic Pull: Contemporary Prints from the Collection

-The inherent characteristics of most prints—reproducibility, general ease of distribution and collaborative elements—make them particularly efficient at communicating ideas to large audiences.
+The inherent characteristics of most prints—reproducibility, general ease of distribution, and collaborative elements—make them particularly efficient at communicating ideas to large audiences.
 Because of this, many prints on view in Graphic Pull address issues related to current, or recurring, social and political trends and events.
-Recent acquisitions, prints from the collection that have never been on view, and several loans have been included for their effectiveness in communicating such issues as well as for their ability to broaden the discussion of what a print can be.
-Historical prints also provide valuable source material for artists looking to consider their relevance today.
+Recent acquisitions, prints from the collection that have never been on view, and several loans have been included for their effectiveness in conveying such issues as well as for their ability to broaden the discussion of what a print can be.
+Historical prints also provide valuable source material for artists considering their relevance today.

 Also included in the exhibition is an installation of 63 prints by Bill Fick, assistant director for visual and studio arts at the Rubenstein Arts Center at Duke and lecturing fellow of Art, Art History & Visual Studies.
 Please see the video below of Bill Fick installing his work Hypnotic Skull 2 within the exhibition.

 Graphic Pull: Contemporary Prints from the Collection is organized by Molly Boarati, assistant curator at the Nasher Museum of Art at Duke University.